GuilleAngulo/coffee-shop-app/README.md

 ```
 coffee-shop ls / coffee-shop list.
 ```
--Displays the ordering menu of coffees.
+- Displays the ordering menu of coffees.
 ```
 coffee-shop c / coffee-shop contact.
 ```
--Displays Coffee shop contact information.
+- Displays Coffee shop contact information.
 ```
 coffee-shop o / coffee-shop order.
 ```
--Through an interactive set of options, it creates a new order showed in console and also creates a text file in './orders/' with a timestamp in its filename.
+- Through an interactive set of options, it creates a new order showed in console and also creates a text file in './orders/' with a timestamp in its filename.

 ## Modules used